-As we often note, buying real estate in New York City is different from buying real estate anywhere else.
-The speed at which deals go down, the sums of money that can be involved, and the particulars of both parties involved in the transaction all combine to create a very complicated experience.
+Buying real estate in New York City is very different from buying real estate anywhere else.
+The competition you will likely face, the amount of money that can be involved, and the intricacies of most transactions combine to create a very complicated experience.

-But one of the biggest differences is New York’s large inventory of co-ops, no two of which are exactly the same.
-Besides educating yourself on the ins and outs of co-ops when buying one, make sure your mortgage lender understands co-ops as well.
-Lack of co-op experience could slow down, or possibly even sink a deal.
+One of the biggest differences is a result of NYC's unique housing inventory, which consists largely of co-op buildings, and no two are exactly the same.
+So if you are buying a co-op, you need to educate yourself on how they are structured and make sure your mortgage lender understands co-ops as well.
+Lack of co-op experience could slow down or possibly even sink a deal.

 Natasha Meyers learned this lesson the hard way.
-When buying a two-bedroom co-op in Kings Village, Meyers initially chose to work with a non-traditional, smaller bank she had learned about while educating herself on YouTube about the real estate buying process.
+When buying a two-bedroom co-op in Mill Basin, Meyers initially chose to work with a non-traditional smaller bank she had learned about while educating herself on YouTube about the real estate buying process.

-In the end, Meyers’ lawyer was able to negotiate an additional month of time before closing, and Meyers found a Chase banker who not only had experience with co-ops, but who was also able to expedite the approval process to meet a tight turnaround.
-Meyers was able to avoid the horror of losing her down payment, but she was out the money she paid the first bank to initiate the buying process—and experienced a lot of stress and aggravation.
+In the end, Meyers’ lawyer was able to negotiate a month's extension before closing, and Meyers found a Chase banker who not only had experience with co-ops, but was able to expedite the approval process to meet a tight turnaround.
+She was able to avoid the horror of losing her down payment, but was out the money she paid the first bank to initiate the buying process—and experienced a lot of stress and aggravation.

 Another difference is that many co-ops require the mortgage to "follow the deed," which means that whoever is named on the stock and lease of the apartment must also be listed on the mortgage.